ThomasTeklu/Active-Directory-Walkthrough/README.md

 Give the new GPO the name "Account Lockout Policy".
 Right click that newly created GPO and select "Edit" to open the Group Policy Management Editor.

-Expand the following: Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy.
+Expand the following: "Computer Configuration" -> "Policies" -> "Windows Settings" -> "Security Settings" -> "Account Policies" -> "Account Lockout Policy".

 There are three main settings that you'll configure here:
 1. Account Lockout Duration